atc24resources/24QuickCharts/README.md

 # 24QuickCharts

 **24QuickCharts** is a chart database for ATC24, designed to store and easily retrieve different types of charts.
-It allows users to quickly find and view charts, improving efficiency and access.
+It allows users to find and view charts, improving efficiency and access quickly.

 ## Features

 - **Chart Database**: Store and manage various types of charts.
-- **Fast Search**: Easily search for charts by airport icao.
+- **Fast Search**: Easily search for airports and then filter by chart type and author.
 - **Multi-format Support**: Compatible with a variety of chart formats.

 ## Installation & Usage